maslick/apps7/README.md

 ```
 $ curl -X POST -d "date=15.09.2017" http://localhost:8080/fetchData
 ```
+This will fetch reports for all the registered adProviders and save them to the database.
+Already saved reports will be discarded.

 For test purposes one can use the h2 web-console (leave default settings):
 ```